lana-20/selenium-manager/README.md

 -  Community demand/pressure to have the [driver manager] feature built into Selenium

+### Specifics
+- Selenium Manager is a CLI tool developed in Rust to allow cross-platform and cross-browser test execution.
+- Selenium Manager is invoked transparently by the Selenium bindings when no browser driver is detected on the PATH or no third party driver manager is being used.
+- Can also use Selenium Manager without the Selenium bindings.

 ---
 [Introducing Selenium Manager - Built-in Driver Manager](https://www.selenium.dev/blog/2022/introducing-selenium-manager/)